Francis House Families Ltd

 Dermot has extensive experience in the field of social care and health and he has been responsible for pioneering initiatives in social care to develop and improve services.
 At the heart of this has always been a commitment and interest in the provision of high quality care and the needs of service users.

 Some of this work was recognised nationally and has been incorporated into national policy.
-He has been responsible of the management of a wide range of social care and health provision, in many cases leading the successful integration of these services to produce improved outcomes.
+He has been responsible for the management of a wide range of social care and health provision, in many cases leading the successful integration of these services to produce improved outcomes.
 Dermot has a deep personal attachment to this venture and is keen to use his prior skills and knowledge to ensure the service is a success.

 Hannah Manton

-House Lead
+House Lead 463

 Hannah has had broad experience in the fields of social care and health initially working for the Catholic Children’s Rescue Society, she studied law at university gaining her LLB (hons).